ftheberge/Graph_and_Hypergraph_References/README.md

 # Framework for comparing graph embeddings

-We propose a framework to compare graph embeddings (embedding of nodes) in an unsipervised way.
+We propose a framework to compare graph embeddings (embedding of nodes) in an unsupervised way.

 ### Original framework